he249619/fastrobots-2026/Pages/Lab3.md

 ## Speed it up
 **In future labs, it is essential that the code executes quickly, therefore you cannot let your code hang while it waits for the sensor to finish a measurement.
 Write a piece of code that prints the Artemis clock to the Serial as fast as possible, continuously, and prints new ToF sensor data from both sensors only when available.**

 **1. The distanceSensor.checkForDataReady() routine can be called to check when new data is available.**

+Done.

 **2. How fast does your loop execute, and what is the current limiting factor?**

+Based on the times reported at the end of each void loop() iteration, my for loop ran at about 700 Hz (from data collected during experimentation).
+The time of flight sensors, however, ran much slower.
+Both time of flight sensors only updated six times in a 407 millisecond period, averaging at about 14.7 Hz when both sensors run simultaneously.
+Currently, the limiting factor is how long it takes for the ToF sensors to be ready to give new data measurements.

 ## Edit Lab 1 Stuff
 **Finally, edit your work from Lab 1, such that you can record time-stamped ToF data and IMU data for a set period of time, and then send it over Bluetooth to your computer.**